akunna1/akunna1/README.md

-# 👋 Hi, I'm Akunna Onyekachi
+# 👋 Hi, I'm Akunna

 Welcome to my GitHub profile!
 I'm a passionate **Full Stack Developer** and **GIS Developer** with a knack for crafting efficient and innovative solutions.
 My expertise spans across both front-end and back-end development, with a special focus on Geographic Information Systems (GIS).
 I love turning complex problems into user-friendly applications that drive meaningful impact.